-Students enrolled in an eligible certificate program (a program that is 36 or more credits in length) can no longer receive State Need Grant after the number of credits they have attempted equals 125% of the credits required for the certificate.
+Students enrolled in an eligible certificate program (a program that is 36 or more credits in length) can no longer receive state aid after the number of credits they have attempted equals 125% of the credits required for the certificate.
 For all other types of aid, students can no longer receive aid after the number of credits they have attempted equals 150% of the credits required for their certificate, rounded down to the nearest whole credit. ***If you are completing a certificate program as part of the first year of your Associate degree, then you will be assigned the time limit for the Associate degree.

 Bachelor of Applied Science (B.A.S.) in Applied Management

 Students pursuing a bachelor's degree can no longer receive state aid after the number of credits they have attempted equals 125% of the credits required for their degree, rounded down to the nearest whole credit.
 For all other types of financial aid, students can no longer receive aid after the number of credits they have attempted equals 150% of the credits required for their degree, rounded down to the nearest whole credit.

 Transfer Credits From Other Colleges

 Credits transferred in from other institutions that apply towards your program of study will count toward your attempted credits.

 The following courses do not count toward the time limit requirement: Basic Skills (BASED), Family Life Education (FLE), high school completion, New Chance, non-credit courses, and up to 45 credits of developmental courses.
 Developmental courses are English, Math, and Human Development courses below 100 level.
 If you attempt more than 45 credits of developmental coursework, those credits will count towards your maximum time limit.
 Non-credit developmental courses are not counted towards the time limit requirement, nor are they counted towards cumulative GPA.

 Receiving Aid for More Than One Program of Study